 No matter what type of meeting you are planning, you still need to keep in focus its main objective.
 A meeting objective is what measures the productivity of the session.
 You have done a good job if you manage to meet the objective.
 Otherwise, you just wasted your and everyone else’s time.
 It becomes more difficult to keep everything in order when you need to attend (or host) multiple meetings during a day due to numerous agendas.
 These meeting objective examples will simplify your task and might work in different situations, depending on the purpose of the meeting.

 The vast majority of meeting routines falls into the following categories (according to the main objective of the meeting):

-- Make decisions
+- Make important decisions

-- Provide updates
+- Provide and sharing updates

-- Brainstorm ideas
+- Brainstorm new ideas

-- Boost personnel morale
+- Boost team morale

-Let’s quickly review them, starting with the decision-making protocol.
 Usually, meetings with such objectives imply making major decisions.
 Those decisions are crucial for the project and will have far-reaching consequences, so everything must be discussed with top managers, directors, and stakeholders.
 Let’s take a meeting about the future merger agreement with a smaller company as an example.
 This process will likely redefine the whole order of things, so you need to analyze all the pros and cons before proceeding.